Randomized Approach to Matrix Completion: Applications in Recommendation Systems and Image Inpainting: Numerical experiments

 \subsection{Image recovery}

 Image inpainting, a technique in image processing and computer vision, fills in missing or corrupted parts.
 Additionally, estimating random missing pixels can be treated as a denoising method or utilized to accelerate rendering processes.
 Low-rank models are highly effective for this task, leveraging the assumption that images typically exhibit low-rank structures.
 The primary information of the image matrix is dominated by its largest singular values while setting the smallest singular values to zero can be done without losing essential details.
+In this paper, we compare nuclear norm minimization with SDP (NN) to our proposed CSNN method.
+Detailed experiments with PGD and its column-sampling variant (CSPGD), were reported in our conference paper~\cite{Krajewska24}.
+To avoid redundancy, we focus here on the core NN baseline while referring the reader to~\cite{Krajewska24} for comparisons with these variants.

 \paragraph{Settings} The data set contained ten grey-scaled pictures of bridges downloaded from the public repository \footnote{image source (\url{https://pxhere.com/pl/})}.
 Images were represented as $240 \times 360$ matrices.
 We assessed the performance of the algorithms among 100 independent trials (ten trials per picture).
 The quality of the reconstructed image was assessed with the signal-to-noise ratio (SNR)